xihai01/binary-search/README.md

 # Title
 ## Introduction
 Suppose you are searching for a person named "Vincent" in one of those big telephone directory books (I know, I'm old).
-These books can have 100's of pages and it would be tedious to start searching from page 1 and search each page in a linear fashion until you found that person.
+These books can have 100's of pages and it would be tedious to start searching from the first page and search each page in a linear fashion until you found that person.
 Fortunatly, the book is sorted alphabetically.

-Therefore, say you were to make a guess, open the book halfway and land on names starting with "S", then you can simply ignore searching the left half of the book because "V" > "S" and the book is alphabetically sorted.
-We can repeat this process over and over again until the name "Vincent" is found.
+Imagine opening the book in the middle.
+You look at the page and see names starting with "S".
+Knowing that "V" is after "S", you tear the book in half and discard the half of the book with names below "S".
+Now you are left with a smaller book to deal with.

+Next, you open the remaining book halfway again.
+You look at where you landed and see names starting with "X".
+You tear the book in half again and discard the half with names above "X".

+Keep repeating this procedure and "Vincent" will be found.

 [gif of book ripping]